vmware-tanzu/velero/site/content/docs/main/backup-reference.md

 Once you create the backup, you can then trigger it whenever you want by running

 ```
-velero backup create --from-schedule backupName
+velero backup create --from-schedule schedule-name
 ```

-This command will immediately trigger a new backup based on your template for `backupName`.
+This command will immediately trigger a new backup based on your template for `schedule-name`.
 This will not affect the backup schedule, and another backup will trigger at the scheduled time.